mojaloop/business-operations-framework-docs/docs/guide/SettlementBC.md

 1. **Settlement Initiation**
 Settlement Initiation is used by the hub operator to create a settlement batch which controls and drives the settlement process.
-To initiate the settlment process, the hub operator selects :
+To initiate the settlement process, the hub operator selects :
    - a set of settlement windows
-   - and optionally a settlement currency or a settlment module.
-(If a settlement currency is provided, then this is used to determine the settlement module.)
+   - and optionally a settlement currency or a settlement model.
+(If a settlement currency is provided, then this is used to determine the settlement model.)
 The position ledgers of the net credit participants are adjusted during Settlement Initiation.
 **Note:** It is important to create the batch settlment object in the way that the settlement is to be completed and finalised.
-1. A **Settlement Matrix report** is generated and used to comunicated to the settlement bank the requirements of the settlement.
+1. A **Settlement initiation report**  is generated and used to comunicated to the settlement bank the requirements of the settlement.
 1. **Settlement Finalization & settlement account rebalancing** This process needs to occur after the settlement bank has applied the settlement changes.
 In this step the:
-   - settlement process is completed.
+   - settlement process is completed and a settlement finalisation report has been recieved from the settlement bank.
    - the net debit participants in the settlment have their position ledgers adjusted.
    - the settlement ledgers are adjusted for all participants to match the transferred amount for the settlement.
    - the settlement ledgers are checked against the real settlment account balances and adjustments processed to ensure that they are aligned.